Selecting Course Preferences

 U

-Tips in selecting a course and institution
+Selecting a course and institution

 For applicants based in Port Moresby, course and institution information packs are available at the AAPNG Resource Center, Ground Floor, Ground Floor, Stage 2, Westpac Building, Waigani Drive, Port Moresby.